 Safeguarding – what to do if you have a concern

-If the matter is not immediate, please speak to the person on site responsible for safeguarding and welfare (if the welfare officer is not available and you would rather not speak to one of the coaches you can contact the England Athletics Welfare Team by calling 07464 522426).
+If you think a child, young person or vulnerable adult is at risk of significant harm or abuse, or requires urgent protection, call the Police on 999 and/or your local Social Services.
+If the matter is not immediate, please speak to the person on site responsible for safeguarding and welfare (if the Welfare Officer is not available and you would rather not speak to one of the coaches you can contact the England Athletics Welfare Team by calling 07464 522426).
+In either circumstance, a Safeguarding Incident form should be completed, please see the welfare officer for details of this (Safeguarding Concern form is attached in section 5.2).

-Please note that UK Athletics will work with the complainant, the club or organisation, the respondent, and any statutory agency that is appropriate in order to manage or address the concern.
+UKA will work with the complainant, the club or organisation, the respondent, and any statutory agency that is appropriate in order to manage or address the concern.
+All safeguarding concerns are treated with confidentiality and information is only shared on a need-to-know basis.

 Serious Misconduct

-Examples of serious misconduct include (without limitations) theft, doping violations, fraud, physical violence, safeguarding policy breach, serious breach of applicable health and safety, gambling and/or ticketing regulation or any act or omission of the respondent which in the opinion of England Athletics, acting reasonable, brings or is likely to bring the sport of athletics in disrepute.
+Serious misconduct is defined as ‘unacceptable or improper behaviour by a DCH club member’ (athlete, runner, volunteer, coach, official or paid person).
+Examples of serious misconduct include (without limitations) theft, doping violations, fraud, physical violence, breach of safeguarding policy, serious breach of applicable health and safety, gambling and/or ticketing regulation or any act or omission of the respondent which, in the opinion of England Athletics, brings, or is likely to bring, the sport of athletics into disrepute.

 To report serious misconduct, you should speak with the welfare officer and where possible email welfare@englandathletics.org copying in the welfare officer into the email.